Multiscale cyclic dynamics in light harvesting complex in presence of vibrations and noise: Author contributions statement

-Author contributions: S.G. contributed in develoing a mathematical approach and an illustrative material.
+S.G. contributed in developing a mathematical approach and an illustrative material.
 G.P.B. contributed in modeling the LHC-RC system and in estimation of required parameters.
 D.T.S. contributed in adjusting parameters to the experimentally available.